peterdurham/code-boost/content/blog/tools-parcel-setup/index.md

 tags: ["Tools", "Parcel", "Setup", "React", "JavaScript"]
 ---

 Parcel is an easy to use build tool for bundling web applications.
 It is a simpler alternative to *Webpack*, requiring little to no configuration.

+&nbsp;

 In this tutorial we will be setting up and deploying a React web app.

+&nbsp;

 To get started, create a new `directory` and `package.json` in the terminal

 ```bash
 mkdir parcel-setup